kzx1337/constellation-developer-portal/docs/tungsten/receiptprinter.md

 # Receipt Printer in Tungsten Self-Checkouts

-Receipt printer support in tungsten allows easy printing of transaction receipts with error handling through the Built-in Printer API.
+Receipt printer support in tungsten allows easy printing with error handling through the Built-in Printer API.

 ## Purposes of receipt printer